Jevi-Waugh/Jevi-Waugh.github.io/content/teaching/csse1001/index.md

 ---
-title: CSSE1001 at the University of Queensland
+title: Sofware Engineering at The University of Queensland
 summary: "I work as a tutor for this course."
 date: "2025-07-28T00:00:00Z"
 reading_time: false